Raw Justice: Production

-Parts of the movie were filmed in Mobile, AL. Including the motorcycle chase between the Mace and McCallum characters through Springdale Mall (which has since been mostly demolished).
+Parts of the movie were filmed in Mobile, Alabama, including the motorcycle chase between Mace and McCallum through Springdale Mall, which has since been mostly demolished or shuttered.

-Pamela Anderson would later describe her simulated sex scenes as a "horrible experience".
+Pamela Anderson would later describe her simulated sex scenes as a "horrible experience."
 She later testified, "I was thrown around, I was scratched, I was bruised, I was bitten.
-I cried, I went home, I called my mother".
-Her experiences caused her to pull out of another film, "Hello, She Lied".
+I cried, I went home, I called my mother."
+Her experiences caused her to pull out of another film, Hello, She Lied, with her part going to Kathy Ireland.

-Critical attention
+Reception

-Raw Justice received the Bronze Award at the Worldfest-Charleston in the category for dramatic theatrical films.
-It won under the title Good Cop, Bad Cop.
+Raw Justice received the Bronze Award for Theatrical Feature Film - Dramatic at the 1993 WorldFest Charleston, under the title Good Cop, Bad Cop.

-Glenn Kenny of Entertainment Weekly said: Raw Justice, a mildly diverting item wherein Baywatch's Pamela Anderson throws caution and undergarments to the wind.
+Writing for Entertainment Weekly, critic Glenn Kenny described the film as "a mildly diverting item wherein Baywatch's Pamela Anderson throws caution and undergarments to the wind.
 Otherwise, this murder mystery is trash that knows its name, and goes about its exploitative work with breezy good humor.

-The notable cast was the focus of other reviewers.
-Many found it boring.
-Notable excerpts of the love scenes were made available online.